 Note: The auditing fee per credit hour is determined by the student’s classification under the established tuition rates , in addition to the Student Activity Fee, the Technology Fee, and all course fees.
 Students will not receive financial aid or VA education benefits for audited courses.

 - Incomplete is a temporary designation generally given only in an emergency situation, such as illness, which results in the student’s inability to complete objectives.

 - A student must have successfully completed 75 percent of the course objectives, as determined by the instructor, for the “I” designation.

 - The period to complete objectives shall not exceed seven weeks after the last official day of the course, or the course grade will be converted to an “F.”

-- Specialized programs which include clinicals and/or internships/externships may exceed the 7-week limit, up until the end of the following semester, with Chief Academic Officer approval
+- Specialized programs which include clinicals and/or internships/externships may exceed the 7-week limit, up until the end of the following semester, with Dean of Instruction approval

-- A written agreement by the faculty member specifying the necessary objectives and period of time within which they need to be completed shall be sent to the student with a copy to the chief academic officer.
+- A written agreement by the faculty member specifying the necessary objectives and period of time within which they need to be completed shall be sent to the student with a copy to the Dean of Instruction.